ASTA Statement on New Executive Order on Reciprocal Tariffs - September 7, 2025

 “While the new Executive Order covers the vast majority spices, it appears that a few key spices were not named, such as sage, basil and mustard.
 ASTA hopes to continue to work with the Administration to modify the list as needed to cover spices and herbs that are not grown in sufficient quantities in the U.S.

-“ASTA supports the Administration’s America First trade policies and will continue collaborating with our partners in origin countries, such India, Indonesia, and Vietnam, to support negotiation of bilateral deals that promote U.S. competitiveness and provide special tariff considerations for spices.
+“ASTA supports the Administration’s America First trade policies and will continue collaborating with our partners in origin countries, such as India, Indonesia, and Vietnam, to support negotiation of bilateral deals that promote U.S. competitiveness and provide special tariff considerations for spices.
 It is critical that these government stakeholders advance fair and balanced trade policies that reflect the realities of global supply chains and protect U.S. spice industry and other American businesses, while keeping kitchen staples like spices accessible and affordable for American families.”

 Copied to Clipboard